GSA/emerging-technology-atlas/pages/index.md

 <h2>Welcome to the U.S. Emerging Citizen Technology Atlas</h2>

-<p dir="ltr">The U.S. Emerging Citizen Technology Atlas, launched Tuesday, Oct.
-10, 2017 and in continuous development, is an open source one-stop shop for U.S. federal government Artificial Intelligence for Citizen Services, Blockchain, and soon Virtual and Augmented Reality and Social Technologies anyone can use and update with:</p>
+<p dir="ltr">The U.S. Emerging Citizen Technology Atlas is an open source one-stop shop for U.S. federal government Artificial Intelligence for Citizen Services, Blockchain, and soon Virtual and Augmented Reality and Social Technologies anyone can use and update with:</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Use cases for the practical application of emerging technologies;</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Reports from public service workshops, pilots and initiaties;</p>